grgbr/cute/sphinx/user.rst

 is *interrupted*, |CUTe| marks the test as *failing* then proceeds to the *next* one in sequence within the current |suite|.

-Use the :c:macro:`CUTE_TEST_DEFN` macro to specify a timeout at definition time :
+Use the :c:macro:`CUTE_SUITE_DEFN` macro to specify a timeout at definition time :

 .. code-block:: c
+   :linenos:
+   :emphasize-lines: 35

    /*
     * Define `sample_test_0' test case with default inherited fixture operations